bparanj/crystal/computer/electronics/design/magnetic-field.md

 4. **Observe the Pattern**: Watch as the iron filings align themselves along the magnetic field lines, forming a pattern that shows the direction and shape of the magnetic field.
 5. **Use a Compass (Optional)**: Move a compass around the magnet to see how the needle aligns with the magnetic field lines.

 **Explanation**: The iron filings act as tiny magnets and align themselves along the magnetic field lines created by the bar magnet.
-This visually demonstrates the magnetic field, showing how it extends from the north pole to the south pole of the magnet⁴⁵.
+This visually demonstrates the magnetic field, showing how it extends from the north pole to the south pole of the magnet.